Waist: Waist–hip ratio

+Waist size (waist circumference) is an indicator of abdominal obesity and is one of the criteria for diagnosing the metabolic syndrome.
+Excess abdominal fat is a risk factor for developing heart disease and other obesity related diseases.
+A study published in the European Heart Journal in April 2007 showed that waist circumference and waist–hip ratio (defined as waist circumference divided by hip circumference) were predictors of cardiovascular events.
+The National Heart, Lung, and Blood Institute classifies the risk of obesity-related diseases as high if men have a waist circumference greater than 102 cm and women have a waist circumference greater than 88 cm.
+Further, waist circumference seems to be a better predictor of adverse health outcomes than the body mass index (BMI).
+For example, those who lift weights may have high BMI but are at relatively low risk for cardiovascular consequences.
+For these people, waist circumference may be a better indicator of overall health.

+Some research suggests waist circumference can be predicted from brain function, therefore capturing the neurobehavioral pathophysiology of obesity.

+An extremally high waist circumference can lead to falsely low estimates of bone health when using the trabecular bone score.

 Society and culture

 Fashion

 In modern clothing, the region referred to as the waist is considerably below the waist as defined anatomically.

 With the advent of pants and skirts that do not require support from above, the clothing waist moved down to a position where the body starts to expand to form the buttocks and a support is therefore available.
 However, the waist region remains a highly important measurement and anthropometric landmark in garment construction.

 Jewellery, such as a belly chain, may be worn around either the clothing or anatomical waist.

 Waist reduction and training

 Waist reduction or waist training refer to the act of wearing a corset or other constricting garment to reduce or alter the waistline.
 The four floating ribs may be permanently compressed or moved by such garments.
 A girdle may also be used to alter the appearance of the waist.

 Waist reduction may be used simply to reduce the width of the waist.
 This change can be permanent or temporary.

 Waist training may be used to achieve a certain permanent waist shape, such as a pipe-stem waist.